The Knowledge Foundation

 - Inform the GIO and your manager well in advance (about two months in advance) that you are planning to apply.
 The signing must take place before the deadline and it needs to be planned in advance because the Vice-Chancellor must sign.
 Your manager also needs to know that the proposal is to be submitted and if, for example, co-funded is needed.

-- The applications are evaluated on the basis of four criteria: scientific quality, benefits to the business partners, expected results and effects, and implementation.,.
+- The applications are evaluated on the basis of five criteria: high quality environment for education and research, scientific quality, benefits to the business partners, expected results and effects, and implementation.

 - All criteria are equally important, in other words, the project must fulfil all the criteria to be granted.
 Furthermore, there are sub-criteria that are different for the different funding schemes.
 Contact GIO for advice on how to address the various evaluation criteria.